What is fiat money?

 The future of fiat money

-With the advent of cryptocurrency, a new direction may someday be taken.
-With Central Bank Digital Currency (CBDC), paper money is actually being exchanged for digital money, crypto-currency.
+With the arrival of cryptocurrency a new path may someday be taken.
+With Central Bank Digital Currency (CBDC), paper money is actually being exchanged for digital money, crypto currency.

 In the history of fiat currency, there has never been a currency that has stood the test of time.
-Every fiat currency has experienced a tumultuous period of hyperinflation and demise.
-Consequently, the physical raw material for fiat money is usually without intrinsic value.
+Every kind of fiat currency has experienced tumultuous periods of hyperinflation and demise.
+Consequently, the physical commodity for fiat money is usually without intrinsic value.

 The traditional financial system tends to have limited liquidity and is not decentralized, so people may well take refuge in Bitcoin and other cryptocurrencies in countries where trust in the government and governments is low.